flarebyte/learning/design/dsl.md

 - Performance:
   - LL parsers, particularly LL(1), are generally more efficient due to their predictive nature and lack of backtracking.
   - Recursive descent parsers can be less efficient, especially with grammars that require extensive backtracking.

+### Identification of Recursive descent vs LL(1)

+**Recursive descent parser**:

+- If you see functions like parseExpression(), parseTerm(), and parseFactor() that call each other, it's a strong indication of **recursive descent**.
+- **Recursive descent** parsers tend to closely mirror the grammar's production rules in their code.
+You'll often see if and switch statements that directly correspond to the choices in the grammar.
+- If the code includes logic to "rewind" or "retry" parsing different alternatives, it suggests a basic **recursive descent** parser that might involve backtracking.
+This is less common in optimized recursive descent or LL(1) implementations.
+- **Implicit Stack**.
+Recursive descent parsers primarily utilize the call stack of the programming language.
+When a function corresponding to a non-terminal symbol is called, its activation record is pushed onto the call stack.
+This record stores information about the function's local variables and the return address.
+Therefore, **recursive descent effectively uses the call stack as its parsing stack**.

+**LL(1)**

+- A definitive sign of an LL(1) parser is the presence of a parsing table.
+This table is typically a two-dimensional array that guides the parsing process based on the current non-terminal and the lookahead symbol.
+- LL(1) parsers are predictive, meaning they make parsing decisions based on a single lookahead symbol.
+The code will demonstrate clear logic that uses the next token to determine the path of execution, without needing to backtrack.
+- LL(1) parsers are designed to avoid backtracking.
+Therefore, you won't see code that attempts to "undo" previous parsing decisions.
+- LL(1) parsers will have very clear handling of the next token in the input stream.
+There will be code that is constantly checking what the next token is, to make decisions.
+- **Explicit Stack (Often)**.
+LL(1) parsers, especially those that are table-driven, often use an explicit stack.
+This stack is used to keep track of the symbols that need to be processed.
+The parsing table and the stack work together to guide the parsing process.
+The parser pushes and pops symbols from the stack based on the table's entries and the lookahead symbol.

+**Recursive descent parsers can be written to be LL(1)**

+It's important to understand that a well-written recursive descent parser can adhere to the LL(1) constraints.
+In such cases, the code might look like recursive descent but behave like an LL(1) parser.
+A recursive descent parser can be written to behave as an LL(1) parser.
+In this case, the recursive call stack is doing the work of the explicit stack that is used in table driven LL(1) parsers.

+### Parenthesis

+Both Recursive Descent and LL(1) parsers handle parentheses in a very similar way, because the core logic is based on following the grammar rules.
+Here's how they typically deal with parentheses for grouping:

+**The Role of Parentheses in Grammars:**

+- Parentheses are primarily used to override the default precedence of operators.
+They explicitly define the order in which expressions should be evaluated.
+- In a BNF grammar, parentheses are treated as terminal symbols (tokens).

+**How Parsers Handle Them:**

+- Grammar Representation:

+  - The BNF grammar itself will include rules that account for parentheses.
+For example:
+    - `<factor> ::= <variable> | "not" <factor> | "(" <expression> ")"`
+  - This rule indicates that a `<factor>` can be an expression enclosed in parentheses.

+- Token Recognition:

+  - The lexer (tokenizer) will recognize "(" and ")" as distinct tokens.

+- Parsing Logic:

+  - Recursive Descent:
+    - When the `parseFactor()` function (or its equivalent) encounters an opening parenthesis "(", it does the following:
+      - Consumes the "(" token.
+      - Calls the `parseExpression()` function recursively to parse the expression inside the parentheses.
+      - Consumes the ")" token.
+    - The recursive call ensures that the expression within the parentheses is parsed as a self-contained unit.
+  - LL(1):
+    - The LL(1) parsing table will have entries for "(" and ")" tokens.
+    - When the parser encounters a "(", the table will direct it to the appropriate production rule (e.g., the one that handles parenthesized expressions).
+    - The parser pushes symbols onto the stack according to the parsing table.
+    - When the parser encounters a ")", the table will direct it to match that closing parenthesis, and continue parsing the rest of the input stream.
+    - Essentially, the parsing table and the stack work together to enforce the correct matching and nesting of parentheses.

+- Enforcing Precedence:
+  - By recursively calling the expression parsing function within the parenthesis handling logic, both methods effectively enforce the higher precedence of parenthesized expressions.